osafi/arch-pkg-builder/README.md

 Docker container for building ArchLinux packages

 Based on the `archlinux:base-devel` image with the following changes:
- - `builder` user with sudo privileges
+ - `builder` user with sudo privileges (UID 1001 to better support GitHub Actions)
  - `aurutils` package installed
  - Python w/ PyGithub library